-The Educational/Work Release program operated by the Davidson County Sheriff's Office, out of the Offender Re-Entry Center, provides inmates in the program the opportunity to be gainfully employed, or to continue in educational or vocational training.
+The Educational/Work Release program operated by the Nashville / Davidson County Sheriff's Office, out of the Offender Re-Entry Center, provides inmates in the program the opportunity to be gainfully employed, or to continue in educational or vocational training.
 The program is designed to increase community protection by providing offenders with the opportunity to change themselves and those conditions that brought them to jail.
 Participants will have the opportunity to provide financial aid to their dependents, or to accumulate financial savings for use upon release.
 Participation in the program will increase awareness of personal responsibilities, and teach self-respect that comes from self-support and personal accomplishments.

 The Offender Re-Entry Center provides a setting promoting positive social behavior through mentoring, employment, programs, and counseling.
 Work Release participants who have demonstrated successful participating while at the Offender Re-Entry Center may qualify for the Day Reporting program.
 This program allows the inmate to live at home and continue to work in the community.
 It serves to reduce the jail population.